djs6478/Well-Project/README.md

 We'd like to further engineer more features to give our model better data to make predictions off of.
 We'd also like to further tune hyperparameters to optimize our model's performance on unseen data.
 With more time we would like to input climate data into our model to see how climate may be affecting wells, as well.

 Overall, we'd like to continuous gather more information on the wells in Tanzania to add to our data and improve our model.

+**How To Navigate the Repository**

+- The Data that we used in this project can be found in the data folder.
+- All of the jupyter notebooks are located in the notebooks folder and  __final_notebook__ is where the bulk of our analysis can be found.